Install Infinite Scale on a Server

 -

-First check the traefik logs for certificate issues, then other logs.
+Check the traefik logs for certificate problems first, then other logs.
 See Solving First Startup Issues for more details.

-If no issues are logged, traefik and LetsEncrypt were able to handle connectivity and domains.
+If no problems are logged, traefik and LetsEncrypt were able to handle the connectivity and domains.

-In case you have used staging certificates as suggested above,
+If you used staging certificates as suggested above,

 -